 We’ve added a powerful filter where you can filter your monitors based on the type or active/disabled notifications.
 You can sort your monitor by status (default), Name A-Z, Name Z-A, by newest or by oldest.

-You can also access monitor specific actions like edit/pause and other with the long-press on the specific monitor.
+You can also access monitor-specific actions like edit/pause and others with the long-press on the specific monitor.

 Precise monitor details page

 The brand new look of the monitor detail screen gives you a straightforward overview of your monitors.

 Detailed charts come with handy tooltips so you can have a closer look at your uptime and response time data in that specific time-range on a quick tap.

 Set a timeframe to last 7 days, 30 days, or even the last 24 hours to see the progress, peaks, and more granular data for your monitor.